 The simple and elegant one-dot design has made it an icon in its own right.
 If you like this type of artistic and stylish design, this would be an excellent investment.
 The Museum watches are excellent jewelry watches, so if you go to a lot of formal events, these would surely gain compliments.

-One of the possible downsides about the Museum watch is the minimalist design.
+One of the possible downsides of the Museum watch is the minimalist design.
 While it is very attractive, one could have difficulty looking at the time.
 There is only a single dot at 12 o’clock and nothing else on the case, so telling accurate time could prove difficult for some people.
 Because there are no hour minute markers and date in most of Movado’s watches, telling the exact time could take some getting used to.

 Those who would like to be able to enjoy both the Museum dot and have other watch faces can, however, can opt for the Movado Connect, which we discussed above.
 These would allow you to get creative with the design.